 - Dingy Laundry

 - If you have hard water, you may have noticed your clothing looks dull after a few washes.
 It’s especially noticeable with whites.
 The same soap scum left in sinks and tubs also collects on clothing when washed.
-That’s why air-dried clothing is often stiff and why heat-drying causes clothing fibers to break down after time.
+That’s why air-dried clothing is often stiff and why heat-drying causes clothing fibers to break down over time.
 Hard water often contains other minerals too, like iron, which can stain clothing.
-Changing detergents, adding bleach and using fabric softeners won’t solve the problem either.
+Changing detergents, adding bleach, and using fabric softeners won’t solve the problem either.

 - Scale on Water Fixtures

 - Scale build-up on or around your water fixtures can be an eyesore as well as a problem.
 As the hard water passes through your faucet or showerhead, hardness minerals in the water are deposited.
-Over time, these deposits build up, are unsightly and eventually restrict the water flow.
+Over time, these deposits build up, are unsightly, and eventually restrict the water flow.
 Stains and buildup also affect the appearance of fixtures.